vinhnx/Clendar/README.md

 Contributing is more than welcome, if you feel like helping the app, or want to add new feature, feel free to take a look at my [issues page](https://github.com/vinhnx/Clendar/issues).
 Thanks!

-### Why GPL License?

-I want Clendar to be open source but I don't want people to republish the app with a different name on the App Store.
-Please do not fork this project and submit to the App Store under your own account.

-The GPL requires that you give the original developer credit and it also requires that the modified app also be open source.
-So please don't do this! 🙏🏻

 **Inspiration: https://github.com/jeffreybergier/WaterMe**

 And, if you like, you can download the app on the [App Store](https://apps.apple.com/us/app/clendar-a-calendar-app/id1548102041?itsct=apps_box&itscg=30200) and leave me a tips via In-App Purchase options.